“somebody’s hand, make this world a better place if you can”.

 Touching can be affectionate, compassionate or passionate.
 From momentary gestures such as a high five, a warm hand on the shoulder or a pat on the back, massage, caressing, hugging or holding.

-Our relationship with touching and being touched is a learned behavior.
+Our relationship with touching and being touched is a learned behaviour.
 The cells of our skin store the memory of our experience of touch from an early age.

 So what is your relationship to touch?
 Do you reach for it?
 Do you wait to receive it?
 Do you resist it?
 Do you find it pleasing, frightening or challenging to touch or be touched?